giantswarm/rfc/cluster-app-values-schema/README.md

 - Use of the `default` keyword.
 As per JSON Schema documentation, it is for annotation only.
 It is not meant to automatically fill in missing values for validation.

 - How to specify whether a property can be modified or not. `"readOnly": true` mit be the right one for that.

-- Use of the `deprecated` keyword to phase out properties.
-Documentation says: "The deprecated keyword is a boolean that indicates that the instance value the keyword applies to should not be used and may be removed in the future.".
-Additional information could be given via a `$comment` in the right place.

 ## Resources